 So keep an eye on that.

-Now, I saw a counterpoint to that, which is if you got rid of all the illegal immigrants, uh you wouldn't need to build as many houses, and therefore you wouldn't need them.
+Now, I saw a counterpoint to that, which is if you got rid of all the illegal immigrants, you wouldn't need to build as many houses, and therefore you wouldn't need them.

-And it's funny when I when I saw that argument, because there's no population growth, we don't have population growth, so in theory, we shouldn't have to build too many houses, you know, mostly just replacement houses and upgrades and stuff.
+So in theory, we shouldn't have to build too many houses, mostly just replacement houses and upgrades and stuff.

-Uh I don't, I'm not buying that that narrative entirely.
+I'm not buying that narrative entirely.

 There's a little bit to it.

-And uh Marjorie Taylor Green also says that prices have not come down and pay has not gone up.
+And Marjorie Taylor Green also says that prices have not come down and pay has not gone up.

 Now, it's slightly true that some prices went down, and it's slightly true that some pay went up, but not really in a big way.

-Well, meanwhile, Denmark has committed 4.2 billion dollars to defending uh Greenland so that they don't have to give it up to the United States, uh and uh there now they are legitimately worried about Russia's influence in that part of the world.
+Well, meanwhile, Denmark has committed $4.2 billion to defending Greenland so that they don't have to give it up to the United States.

-So Greenland buying some buying some defensive stuff.
+So Greenland buying some defensive stuff.

-I can't imagine that Denmark plus Greenland, if you add them together, could defend against Russia without the US.
+I can't imagine that Denmark plus Greenland, if you add them together, could defend against Russia without the U.S. I mean, not that they would have to because they're a NATO country.

 But wait, how's that work?